 Sprint’s 4G coverage area: (map accessible here)

-Sprint and T-Mobile towers near me
+Sprint and T-Mobile Towers Near Me

-To see the location of T-Mobile’s towers, again click on the drop-down menu under Select A Provider.
-This time, you’re looking for T-Mobile USA – 310260.
+To access the locations of T-Mobile’s towers, click on the drop-down menu labeled “Select A Provider” once again.
+This time, select “T-Mobile USA – 310260” from the list.

 Select T-Mobile and wait for the map top populate.
 From there, you can see the T-Mobile 4G towers in your area.